trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 ### Step 3: Wine Catalogue page

-Edit the Wine Catalogue page on `./src/WineCataloguePage.tsx`
+Follow these steps to implement the wine catalogue page in the `./src/WineCataloguePage.tsx` file:

 1. Add the following code inside the file: